Battle of Badgam: Battle of Badgam

-On 3 November 1947, Major Somnath Sharma, commanding D Company of 4 KUMAON, led the patrol.
+On 3 November 1947, Major Somnath Sharma, commanding D Company of 4 Kumaon, led the patrol.
 The patrol proceeded as planned without incident till the time came for withdrawing from Badgam.
 Sharma was ordered to fall back one company at a time, one company at 1400 hrs and he along with his company at 1500 hrs.
-At 1430 hrs, the movement of tribals was seen to the West and near Badgam village.
+At 1430 hrs, the movement of tribals was seen to the west and near Badgam village.
 Sharma correctly surmised the movement in Badgam village was meant to divert attention while the attack would come in from the west.
-The Lashkar attacked from the West.
+The lashkar attacked from the west.
 Sharma's company was soon surrounded by the enemy from three sides and sustained heavy casualties from the ensuing mortar bombardment.
 Sharma realized the importance of holding onto his position as both the city of Srinagar and the airport would be vulnerable if it were lost.

 The Indian air forced played a major role in the battle, and caused the majority of Pakistani casualties.

 Under heavy fire and outnumbered seven to one, he urged his company to fight bravely, often exposing himself to danger as he ran from post to post.
 Despite the forward two platoons falling, Sharma desperately clung to his position with the depth platoon.

 While he was busy fighting the enemy, a mortar shell exploded on the ammunition near him.
 His last message to Brigade HQ received a few moments before he was killed was:

 "The enemies are only 50 yards from us.
 We are hopelessly outnumbered.
 I will not withdraw one inch but fight to the last man last round."

 Spurred by his gallantry, Sepoy Dewan Singh Danu attacked the enemy fearlessly before losing his life.
-Dewan Singh was awarded the Maha Vir Chakra posthumously for inflicting at least 15 casualties.
+Dewan Singh was awarded the Maha Vir Chakra posthumously for inflicting at least 22 casualties.
+At the end of the battle, Indian casualties were 15-22 killed including Major Somnath Sharma and 26 wounded.
+The resistance of 4 Kumaon had halted the lashkar tribal advance after taking heavy losses.The lashkar tribal forces suffered heavy casualties.
+200+ tribal forces killed along with their 2 officers, 2 JCOs and 320+ tribesman wounded.

-Brigadier Sen ordered a reorganization of the defenses.
-1 PUNJAB was ordered to vacate Magam immediately and fall back to Srinagar.
-By nightfall troops of 1 PUNJAB were in Srinagar and a detachment was sent to approach the Badgam feature.
-By then the KUMAON position had been long overrun.
+Brigadier Sen then ordered a reorganization of the defenses.
+1 Punjab was ordered to vacate Magam immediately and fall back to Srinagar.

+At Evening, troops of 1 Punjab were moved to Badgam.
+They occupied blocking positions to secure the airfield.
+Now at night they waited.
+The airfield was still vulnerable.
+Yet, the lashkar tribal forces failed to make a good opportunity to capture the airfield.
+The reason being Khurshid, the leader of the lashkar, was injured which dithered on further course of action.
+Afterwards, 1 Punjab recaptured Badgam and secured the airfield and the remaining lashkar tribal forces had to abandon their advance as heavy casualties occurred on their side.